-Check the correct belt tension at different points either by using the special workshop tools of a bicycle dealer or with the help of the special ContiTech app Tension2Go and your smart phone.
+Check the correct belt tension either by using the special workshop tools of a bicycle dealer or the Gates belt tension meter.
 Turn the crank in half turns in between.

-If the belt is not properly tensioned, you should retension the belt.
+If the belt is not properly tensioned, you should retension the belt